 The theory behind the vinegar is that the vinegar would help to activate the baking powder and baking soda and ultimately allows for the fluffiest pancakes ever, I promise!
 After trying many times to find the right balance, I did it, I created a recipe that I feel is one of the best recipes for pancakes I have ever made.
 The best part is that all of the ingredients are in your pantry so you don’t have to make a special trip to the market.

 The vinegar that is used for these pancakes is white vinegar, you will not taste the vinegar in the pancake but make sure it’s white distilled vinegar not white wine vinegar.
 Also, if you think just adding buttermilk will make the same fluffy pancake…think again…I promise you that if you did a side by side comparison, the pancakes with the vinegar and milk are much more fluffy and much more tastier.

 This batter is very thick, so do not add any additional liquids, do a light mixing prior to placing on your hot skillet.

-So basically you add your vinegar to your milk and let it sit for about 10-15 minutes.
-Meanwhile, you melt your butter, I do mine on the stove, I put everything aside and got a large bowl and put all my dry ingredients in it.
+So basically add the vinegar to the milk and let it sit for about 10-15 minutes.
+Meanwhile, melt the butter, I do mine on the stove but a microwave works fine, I put everything aside and got a large bowl and put all my dry ingredients in it.

-You add your milk to your eggs, then add the cooled butter.
-Add the wet ingredients to your dry and stir…do not over stir this mixture.
+Add the milk to your eggs, then add the cooled butter.
+Add the wet ingredients to the dry and stir…do not over stir this mixture.
 Here is a photo of it right after I added the wet to the dry.